mjdominguez/ECGVisualizer/README.md

 In order to test the tool functionaloty, a couple of anonymized XMLs are provided.

+## Table of Content

+## Getting started

+## Usage

 Here you are some captures from the software tool:

 ![ProcessingChain](https://github.com/mjdominguez/ECGVisualizer/assets/26136706/49bc6bd7-2ddf-41d2-ba6b-0f4bfec43cae)

+## Credits

+## License

+This project is licensed under the GPL License - see the LICENSE.md file for details.

+Copyright © 2023 Manuel Domínguez-Morales
+mjdominguez@us.es

+## Cite this work

+soon...